yumtaufikhidayat/learn-testing-kt/README.md

-# learn-unit-testing-kt
+# learn-testing-kt
-Learn unit testing part of Android Jetpack libraries.
-Written in Kotlin.
+Learn unit testing and instrumentation testing as part of Android Jetpack libraries.
+This repository to learn two kinds of testing.
+Codes written using Kotlin.